 Where will the Colt Challenge be held?

-The Colt Challenge horse pick up will be held at the Double Devil Wild Horse Corrals located outside of Alturas, CA. We have also partnered with the Ridgecrest BLM facility in the past for a Southern California pick-up location.
+The Colt Challenge horse pick-up will be held at the Double Devil Wild Horse Corrals located outside of Alturas, CA. We have also partnered with the Ridgecrest BLM facility in the past for a Southern California pick-up location.
 This is available if we have enough interest.
 The Colt Challenge horse show will be held at the Alturas Livestock Complex in Alturas, CA.

 How much is the Colt Challenge?

 There is a $25 application fee for enrollment in the program.
 If you are not chosen, the fee will be refunded.
 There is no additional fee for the competition.
 Youth returning to compete in the teen riding will have a small fee.
 Youth are responsible for all other costs associated with transportation, owning, and training their horses.

 Who can participate in the Colt Challenge?

 Any California or Lake or Klamath County, Oregon youth enrolled in 4-H or FFA.
 You must be between 9 - 19 years of age.
 If enrolled in 4-H, you must also be enrolled in a horse project.
 (If you don't have a horse project in your area, your adult mentorships will be considered instead on your application.)
 To find your local 4-H club check out the 4-H website at https://4-h.org/find/.